How “Big Guy/Little Guy” Collaboration Can Help MLB Go Yard Again

 major league baseball batter hitting ball

-It’s nice to see that baseball is back with Major League Baseball (MLB) and the Major League Baseball Players Association (MLBPA) reaching a hard-fought last-minute agreement ending the 3+ month lockout.
-Now the difficult part begins — repairing relationships between players and owners.
-It seems MLB commissioner Rob Manfred for one got the memo when he candidly stated: “One of the things that I’m supposed to do is promote a good relationship with our players.
+Now the difficult part begins: repairing relationships and fostering collaboration between players and owners.
+It seems MLB commissioner Rob Manfred, for one, got the memo when he candidly stated: “One of the things that I’m supposed to do is promote a good relationship with our players.
 I’ve tried to do that.
 I have not been successful in that.”

 Wow!